achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      Types of missing value

-     1.missing completely at random(no correlation b/w missing and observed data) we can delete no disturbance of data distribution
+     i.missing completely at random(no correlation b/w missing and observed data) we can delete no disturbance of data distribution

-     2.missing at random (randomness in missing data, missing value have correlation by data) we can't delete because disturbance of data distribution
+     ii.missing at random (randomness in missing data, missing value have correlation by data) we can't delete because disturbance of data distribution

-     3.missing not at random  (there is reason for missing value and directly related to value)
+     iii.missing not at random  (there is reason for missing value and directly related to value)

-     1.if missing data too small then delete it
+     1.if missing data too small then delete it a.row deletion b.column deletion c.pairwise deletion

      2.replace by statistical method mean(influenced by outiler),median(not influenced by outiler),mode